 - Frugal RV Travel (tips on cheap RVing)

 Looking after someone’s home and/or pets is a win-win for home owners and travellers.
-This strategy requires some pre-planning (at least for overseas sits), and you will have some basic responsibilities.
+This strategy requires some pre-planning (for overseas sits at least), and you will have some basic responsibilities.
 That being said, it’s a pretty easy trade to keep a house clean and functional, in exchange for a free bed.
 For more details and tips, check our how-to guide on becoming a house sitter here.

 Resources for housesitting: